Nutrition and mental health are inextricably linked. Did you know that an allergy to wheat gluten can have symptoms that mimic schizophrenia?

 The following is a list of nutrients relevant to the field of mental health:

 Vitamin B1 - This is called morale vitamin.
-Brutality, lack of concentration, and sleeplessness is the main symptoms caused by its deficiency
+Brutality, lack of concentration, and sleeplessness are the main symptoms caused by its deficiency

 Vitamin B3 - Its deficiency causes hallucinations.
 The patient may perceive that one's mirror image is changing, may feel that people are talking or whispering around him/her, or that the ground is slipping under one's feet while walking / descending stairs.